Jordan Decomposition for Formal G-Connections: Factorisation of differential polynomials

 Consider $g(x)$ from the above lemma.
 If $\bar{g}(x)$ has two distinct roots, then Hensel's lemma allows us to factor it.
 We now study the opposite extreme, i.e., when all roots of $\bar{g}(x)$ are equal.
-It will be helpful to use the notion of Newton polygon for differential polynomials, cf. \cite[\S 6.4]{Kedlaya}.
+It will be helpful to use the notion of Newton polygons for differential polynomials, cf. \cite[\S 6.4]{Kedlaya}.
+Throughout the rest of this section, we will assume that $r<0$, unless explicitly stated otherwise.

 \begin{defe}[Newton Polygon] Let $f\in \cK\{x, \delta_m\}$ be a differential polynomial and write

 Consider the lower boundary of the convex hull of the points

 The Newton polygon of $f$, denoted $NP(f)$, is obtained from this boundary by replacing all line segments of slope less than $1-m$ with a single line segment of slope exactly $1-m$. \end{defe}